UPDATE: Current Constitutional Developments in Latin America

 The second case involves Colombia, whose Constitutional Court invalidated a law calling for a constitutional referendum on the question of whether incumbent Presidents were allowed to run for a third term.
 The Court, following the same line of reasoning as the Nicaraguan court, reiterated its precedents holding that the derivative constitutional power may amend the Constitution but not substitute it with a new document.
 The Court also found a series of irregularities related to the financing of the campaign leading to the adoption of the law and concluded that this violated the principles of transparency and political pluralism that govern elections, according to the applicable election laws.
 Finally, the Court pointed out procedural abuses in the legislative process leading to enactment of the reelection bill.
 In sum, the sitting president was not allowed to run for a third term.

-Likewise, on December, 2015, Ecuador’s National Assembly approved several constitutional amendments, which included the indefinite reelection of the President.
-Article 144 of the Current Constitution establishes that, “The President of the Republic shall remain 4 years in office and will be able to run for reelection”.
+Likewise, in December 2015, Ecuador’s National Assembly approved several constitutional amendments, which included the indefinite reelection of the President.
+Article 144 of the Current Constitution establishes that, “The President of the Republic shall remain 4 years in office and will be able to run for reelection.”
+Previously, the article stated that the President could run for reelection just for one period.
+However, the population rejected the possibility of continuous reelection of the President of the Republic through a referendum held in early 2018.
+With the result of the referendum, re-election is still possible, but only for one consecutive term.

-On February 21, 2016 Bolivia held a Referendum in order to decide the reelection of the sitting President Evo Morales, who was first sworn as President of Bolivia in 2006 and then reelected in 2009 and 2015.
+On February 21, 2016, Bolivia held a referendum in order to decide the reelection of the sitting President Evo Morales, who was first sworn as President of Bolivia in 2006 and then reelected in 2009 and 2015.
 The referendum asked whether the people agreed to amend Article 168 of the Bolivian Constitution thus allowing the sitting President or Vice President to be reelected for two consecutive terms.
 In accordance with the transitory provision of the Partial Amendment of the Constitution Law, it was considered that the first reelection would be the 2015-2020 period, and the second reelection would be effective for the 2020-2025 period.
 The ultimate goal was to allow the sitting President a fourth presidential period.
 The proposed amendment was rejected by the electorate.
+However, a new chapter in this story occurred when the Plurinational Bolivian Constitutional Court understood that Article 23 of the American Convention on Human Rights should prevail over the Article 168 of the Bolivian Constitution.
+In the decision, therefore, the Court allowed the then President of the Republic to participate in consecutive electoral elections, without the limitation of periods decided by the population.
+Following these events, and under pressure from the Bolivian military forces, President Evo Morales resigned from office.

 In 2012, Paraguay experienced difficult moments when President Fernando Lugo was subject to a political trial (impeachment) under Article 225 of the Paraguayan Constitution, which ended with President Lugo been removed from its office.
-President Lugo was accused of several charges, but the event that triggered the political trial against him was the case known as “Killing in Curuguaty”, where a group of indigenous land squatters ambushed -with firearms- the Paraguayan Police officers that were trying to evict them from the lands, resulting in eleven people dead and one dozen injured.
-Following the removal of Lugo, Paraguay’s Congress and new government were very criticized by several Latin American presidents, who argued that the political trial did not have minimum standards of due process, and that the entire situation was a covert coup d'état.
+President Lugo was accused of several charges, but the event that triggered the political trial against him was the case known as “Killing in Curuguaty”, where a group of indigenous land squatters ambushed with firearms by the Paraguayan Police officers that were trying to evict them from the lands, resulting in 11 people dead and 12 injured.
+Following the removal of Lugo, Paraguay’s Congress and new government were criticized by several Latin American presidents, who argued that the political trial did not have minimum standards of due process, and that the entire situation was a covert coup d'état.

 Nevertheless, President Chávez was never sworn when he came back to Venezuela on February 18, 2013, due to his serious health problems.
 Later, on March 5, 2013, Chávez passed away without having been sworn in before the National Assembly.
 Therefore, in accordance with the plain language of the Constitution, the President of the Venezuelan National Assembly, Mr. Diosdado Cabello should have replaced him as President of the Republic.
 However, the Vice President of the Republic, Mr. Nicolas Maduro assumed as President of Venezuela until the next presidential elections.